abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 In the chanting that is done on those occasions, we don’t recite verses like, “Don’t worry, he’s gone off to be with the *devas* forever.
-The Lord is looking after him and he’ll be happy up in heaven with the bunnies and the blackberries.”
+The Lord is looking after him, and he’ll be happy up in heaven with the bunnies and the blackberries.”
 Rather, we chant in a more reflective way in terms of the wholesome, unwholesome, and neutral dhammas, the internal and external dhammas, which comprise the different mind states